Eskodevelop/calculator/README.old.md

 # Calculator

 ## Short description
-Polish calcultor is a mathematical notation in which operators follow their operands.
+Reverse Polish notation (RPN), also known as Polish postfix notation or simply postfix notation, is a mathematical notation in which operators follow their operands.

 # Aplication's main features